Chaldean Syrian Church: Early history

-Period of internal schisms and struggles
+Internal schisms and struggles

 The arrival of Portuguese in India, and gradual establishment of their presence along the Malabar Coast, was consequently followed by the missionary activity of the Catholic Church.
 Portuguese authorities used intimidation to force local Christians into becoming Eastern Catholics, though under the jurisdiction of the Roman Catholic Diocese of Goa.
-The Archbishops of Goa, backed by the Portuguese and the Jesuites, claimed full jurisdiction over the local Christians of the Malabar Coast.
+The archbishops of Goa, backed by the Portuguese and the Jesuites, claimed full jurisdiction over the local Christians of the Malabar Coast.
 In the process, the local liturgical rite was Latinized, holy books were burned under the suspicion of Nestorianism, and connection with the Church of the East in Mesopotamia was denounced at the Synod of Diamper (1599).

 Coercive actions of the Portuguese padroado system ultimately caused resistance, and in 1653 a traditionalist faction of the local Christian community decided to follow Archdeacon Mar Thoma I in a rebellion, which became known as the Coonan Cross Oath.
 As a response to these events, Rome sent Carmelites from the "Congregation for the Evangelization of Peoples" to the Malabar Coast.
 They first arrived in 1655, and began to deal directly with the Archdeacon Mar Thoma I. Although they were unable to sway the Archdeacon, Carmelites gained the support of other local leaders, including Palliveettil Chandy, Alexandar Kadavil and the Vicar of Muttam, the three councilors of Mar Thoma i.

 As a result of this, between 1661 and 1662, out of the 116 churches, the Carmelites reclaimed eighty-four churches, leaving Mar Thoma I with thirty-two churches.
 The eighty-four churches and their congregations were the body from which the later Syro-Malabar Church and the Chaldean Syrian Church have descended, while the other thirty-two churches and their congregations represented the nucleus of the Puthenkoor, which was eventually turned into the Malankara Church, after the introduction of the West Syriac Rite.
 That process was initiated in 1665, when Mar Gregorios Abdal Jaleel, a bishop sent by the Syriac Orthodox Patriarch of Antioch, arrived in India.
 The dissident group under the leadership of Mar Thoma I welcomed him, apparently mistaking him for a bishop of East Syriac Rite sent by the Church of the East.

 Though most of the Saint Thomas Christians gradually relented in their strong opposition to the Catholic influence, the arrival of the Mar Gregorios marked the new step towards permanent schism.
 Those who accepted new liturgical practices (West Syriac Rite) and theology of the Syriac Orthodox Church of Antioch became known as the "New Party" (Puthenkuttukar, also known as the Jacobites), while the remaining pro-Catholic fraction became known as "Old Party" (Pazhayakuttukar), later forming the Syro-Malabar Catholic Church.